koenrane/KR-new-site/content/behavioural-statistics-for-a-maze-solving-agent.md

 First, we weakly suspect that the agent may be systematically[^3] dynamically inconsistent from a utility-theoretic perspective.
 That is, the effects of $d_\text{step}(\text{mouse},\text{cheese})$ and (potentially) $d_\text{Euclidean}(\text{cheese},\text{top-right})$ might turn out to call for a behavior model where the agent's priorities in a given maze change based on the agent's current location.

-Second, we suspect that if the agent is dynamically consistent, a shard-like description may allow for a more compact and natural statement of an otherwise very gerrymandered-sounding utility function that fixes the value of cheese and top-right in a maze based on a "strange" mixture of maze properties.
+Second, we suspect that if the agent is dynamically consistent, a shard-like description may allow for a more compact and natural statement of an otherwise gerrymandered-sounding utility function that fixes the value of cheese and top-right in a maze based on a "strange" mixture of maze properties.
 It may be helpful to look at these properties in terms of similarities to the historical activation conditions of different submodules that favor different plans.[^4]

 While we consider our evidence suggestive in these directions, it's possible that some simple but clever utility function will turn out to be predictively successful.
 For example, consider our two strongly observed effects: $d_\text{Euclidean}(\text{cheese},\text{top-right})$and $d_\text{step}(\text{decision-square},\text{cheese})$.
 We might explain these effects by stipulating that: